crissyg923/mern-stack-api/README.md

 6. [Questions](#questions)

 ## Installation
-Head to the mern-book-api repo and clone the HTTPS version to use on your local machine.
+Head to the [mern-book-api repo](https://github.com/crissyg923/mern-stack-api) and clone the HTTPS version to use on your local machine.
 Please be sure to create a new branch for all your changes.

 ## Usage
 This application can be used by heading to the [deployed link](https://peaceful-basin-62995-ae860d87c4fe.herokuapp.com/) and creating an account.
 Browse for books by title and save your faves to your account.
+Furthermore, this code can be used as a reference for creating your own GraphQL API.

 ## Credits
-Rutgers tutors and starter code.
+Rutgers tutors and RESTful API starter code.

 ## How to Contribute
-Contribute to this project by adding functionality to allow people to search by fields other than title and allowing people to purchase the books from third party sites.
+Contribute to this project by adding functionality to allow people to search by fields other than title/author and allowing people to purchase the books from third party sites.

 ## Tests
 N/A